bootapp441/BootApp/README.md

 ## 🧩 Features Overview

-BootApp automatically enhances multiple areas of gameplay:
+BootApp enhances multiple areas of gameplay.
+All automation features can be **ENABLED** or **DISABLED** via a Configuration Tab on the Crimes page:

 | Feature | Description |
 |--------|-------------|